How to Decide Between Taking on Student Loan Debt and Not Attending College

 What Would Happen if You Do Not Go to College?

-If you feel like you do not need to go to college to further your career or you do not feel like your dreams will be crushed or ruined if you do not go to college, then you may want to consider not taking out student loans to go to school.
+If you feel like you do not need to go to college to further your career, then you may want to consider not taking out student loans to go to school.

 Also, before you attend college, you should have a plan or idea as to what degree you want as simply going to school to go to school can quickly waste money.